Measurement System Analysis (MSA)

 - Plot the data on an x̄ & R chart - consult the Statistical Process Control section of the Toolbox and calculate control limits.

 - Evaluate the control chart for statistical control.
 Again, consult the Statistical Process Control section of the Toolbox for assistance with this assessment.

-- Referring to the & R chart, subtract the Reference Value from to yield the Bias:
+- Subtract the reference value from x̄ to yield the Bias:

 Bias = x̄ - Reference Value